National Cultural Heritage Administration

-The National Administration of Cultural Heritage (NCHA; 国家文物局) is an administrative agency subordinate to the Ministry of Culture and Tourism of the People's Republic of China.
-It is responsible for the development and management of museums as well as the protection of cultural relics of national importance.
+The National Cultural Heritage Administration (NCHA; 国家文物局) is a national bureau managed by the Ministry of Culture and Tourism of China.
+It is responsible for the national protection of cultural relics and the regulation of museums.

 History

 After the Chinese Civil War, the State Bureau of Cultural Relics was established to protect relics and archaeological sites as well as help develop museums (though the agency languished during the political turmoil of the Cultural Revolution).
 Its cause was revitalized with the establishment of the State Cultural Relics Enterprises Management Bureau in 1973 to oversee the protection of cultural heritage and the State Bureau of Cultural Relics (SBCR) in 1988, under the jurisdiction of the Ministry of Culture, as the encompassing agency for conservation of Chinese culture and heritage.

 The agency is responsible for over 500,000 registered sites of immovable cultural relics on mainland China.
 This includes 2,352 sites under national protection, 9,396 sites under the protection of provincial governments, and 58,300 sites under the protection of county or municipal authorities.
 In addition, 103 cities are designated as a "Historically and Culturally Famous City."

 There are approximately one million ancient Chinese relics on display in more than 200 overseas museums.
 The agency is pursuing the repatriation of these items via political, diplomatic, and international conventions.
 The Chinese government asserts that not only were these items taken immorally but illegally as well.
 A UNESCO document in 1995 states that cultural relics taken during wartime should be returned to their original countries.
 Egypt has supported China's efforts to repatriate its historical artifacts since they share a similar history.